 The Series 2009 Bonds will be issued as fixed rate obligations, fully registered, in denominations of \$5,000 or any integral multiple thereof.
 The Series 2009 Bonds will bear interest at the rates and mature at the times shown on the inside cover page hereof.
-Interest on the Series 2009D Bonds and the Series 2009E Bonds is payable on each December 15 and June 15, commencing December 15, 2009.
-Interest on the Series 2009F Bonds is payable on each March 15 and September 15, commencing March 15, 2010.
+Interest on the Series 2009 Bonds is payable on each February 15 and August 15, commencing February 15, 2010.

 The Series 2009 Bonds will be initially issued under a book-entry only system and will be registered in the name of Cede & Co., as Bondholder and nominee of The Depository Trust Company, New York, New York.
-See "PART 7-BOOK-ENTRY ONLY SYSTEM" herein.
-Principal and premium, if any, and interest on the Series 2009 Bonds will be payable through U.S. Bank National Association, New York, New York, as Trustee and Paying Agent.
+See "PART 8-BOOK-ENTRY ONLY SYSTEM" herein.
+Principal and premium, if any, and interest on the Series 2009 Bonds will be payable through U.S. Bank & Trust Company, N.A., New York, New York, as Trustee and Paying Agent.

-The Series 2009D Bonds and Series 2009F Bonds are subject to redemption prior to maturity as more fully described herein.
-The Series 2009E Bonds are not subject to redemption prior to maturity.
+The Series 2009 Bonds are subject to redemption prior to maturity as more fully described herein.

-In the opinion of Bond Counsel, under existing law and assuming compliance with certain covenants in the documents pertaining to the Series 2009D Bonds and requirements of the Internal Revenue Code of 1986, as amended (the "Code"), as described herein, interest on the Series 2009D Bonds is not includable in the gross income of the owners of the Series 2009D Bonds for federal income tax purposes.
-In the opinion of Bond Counsel, under existing law, interest on the Series 2009E Bonds and the Series 2009F Bonds is includable in gross income for federal income tax purposes.
-Bond Counsel is also of the opinion that under existing law, interest on the Series 2009 Bonds is exempt from personal income taxes imposed by the State and any political subdivision thereof (including The City of New York and the City of Yonkers).
-Bond Counsel expresses no opinion regarding any other tax consequences related to the ownership or disposition of, or the accrual or receipt of interest on, the Series 2009 Bonds.
-See "PART 12-TAX MATTERS" herein.
+In the opinion of Bond Counsel to the Authority, under existing statutes and court decisions and assuming continuing compliance with certain tax covenants described herein, (i) interest on the Series 2009A Bonds and the Series 2009B Bonds is excluded from gross income for Federal income tax purposes pursuant to Section 103 of the Internal Revenue Code of 1986, as amended (the "Code"), (ii) interest on the Series 2009A Bonds and the Series 2009B Bonds is not treated as a preference item in calculating the alternative minimum tax imposed on individuals and corporations under the Code, (iii) interest on the Series 2009A Bonds is not included in the adjusted current earnings of corporations for purposes of calculating the alternative minimum tax, and (iv) interest on the Series 2009B Bonds is included in the adjusted current earnings of certain corporations for purposes of calculating the alternative minimum tax imposed on such corporations.
+Bond Counsel to the Authority is also of the opinion that interest on the Series 2009C Bonds is included in gross income for Federal income tax purposes pursuant to the Code.
+Bond Counsel to the Authority is also of the opinion that, under existing statutes, interest on the Series 2009 Bonds is exempt from personal income taxes imposed by the State of New York or any political subdivision thereof (including The City of New York).
+See "PART 13 - TAX MATTERS" herein regarding certain other tax considerations.

 The Series 2009 Bonds are offered, when, as and if issued and delivered to the Underwriters.
-The issuance of the Series 2009 Bonds is subject to approval of legality by Sidley Austin LLP, New York, New York, Bond Counsel to the Authority, and to certain other conditions.
-Certain legal matters are subject to the approval of Winston & Strawn LLP, New York, New York, Counsel to the Underwriters, and the Law Offices of Joseph C. Reid, P.A., New York, New York, Co-Counsel to the Underwriters.
-It is expected that the Series 2009 Bonds will be available for delivery to The Depository Trust Company in New York, New York on or about August 31, 2009.
+The issuance of the Series 2009 Bonds is subject to approval of legality by Hawkins Delafield & Wood LLP, New York, New York, Bond Counsel to the Authority, and to certain other conditions.
+Certain legal matters are subject to the approval of Harris Beach PLLC, New York, New York, Counsel to the Underwriters.
+It is expected that the Series 2009 Bonds will be available for delivery to The Depository Trust Company in New York, New York on or about July 1, 2009.